NicoMaldos/tcit-backend/README.md

 # Requirements

 Have ruby install in computer
-have postgres isntall in cpomuter
+Have postgres isntall in computer

 ## Available Scripts